0x4447/0x4447-product-vpn-contained/README.md

 # Monitoring

-To help you get an clear insight in your resources we build out a detailed dashboard that will show exactly what is happening in your EC2 Instance and Container.
+To help you get a clear insight in your resources we build out a detailed dashboard that will show graphically exactly what is happening in your EC2 Instance and Container.
+While also setting alarms to let you know when key aspect of the deployment are acting out, and the EC2 will also push logs to CloudWatch to give you a detailed view of the Instance insides.

 ## Dashboard

 ![0x4447 VPN Stack Dashboard](https://raw.githubusercontent.com/0x4447/0x4447-products-vpn-contained/assets/dashboard.png)

-The deployed stack will have a detailed CloudWatch Dashboard where you'll have a detail insight in what is happening with your VPN. you'll have a widget displaying Network traffic, CPU time from EC2 instance and ECS, plus a bunch more.
+As you can see from the image above you get a clear view of what is going on with your resources.
+We recommend using the full screen feature which will update the widget as new data comes along.

 ## Alerts